Cheap emissions deal to be scrapped

 "Travel anywhere - they're recycling, they're insulating their homes, they're buying LED bulbs, they're buying electric cars anyway because, frankly, the world doesn't want to choke to death."

-Next story in Political: Crown acknowledges 'unfortunate episodes’ in NZ history
+Next story in Politics: Crown acknowledges 'unfortunate episodes’ in NZ history

 Copyright © 2016, Radio New Zealand